+1150 Journalistic Publications I

 1155 Journalistic Publications II Journalism II is an advanced writing and editing course open only to students who have successfully completed Journalism I. Students taking Journalism II must serve as editors as appointed by the instructor and are responsible to manage all phases of publication of the online news magazine, The Colonel and the Horizons yearbook.
 1. Journalism II offers an opportunity to build written style, develop editing skills, and acquire management experience.
-The class meets concurrently with Journalism I.

-Prerequisite: Successful completion of Journalism I and the consent of the instructor.
+The class meets concurrently with Journalism I. Prerequisite: Successful completion of Journalistic Publications I and the consent of the instructor.
 See instructor for necessary approval.
 May be used as partial fulfillment of the Vocational Education/Fine Arts graduation requirement.
 (This course can be taken for two credits.)
 1160 Creative Writing The emphasis in this course is on the development of each student's personal writing style through directed reading and writing assignments in a variety of fictional, narrative, and poetic styles.
 Students will become well versed in theoretical and stylistic aspects of various modes of writing.
 Students will complete frequent, substantial reading and writing assignments and will collaborate daily to revise and improve their work.
 Prerequisite: Minimum grade of C in English 9.
 May be used as partial fulfillment of the Vocational Education/Fine Arts graduation requirement.

-Open to grades 10-12

-1160F Creative Writing - Prose The focus of this course is the continuing development of the student's prose writing.
+Open to grades 10-12 (.5 credit - meets for one semester) 1160F Creative Writing - Prose The focus of this course is the continuing development of the student's prose writing.
 Students will primarily write fiction (short stories) as well as participate in exercises designed to enhance their skill as writers.
 Prerequisite: Minimum grade of C in English 9.
 May be used as partial fulfillment of the Vocational Education/Fine Arts graduation requirement.
+Open to grades 10-12. (.5 credit - meets for one semester)

-1160V Creative Writing - Poetry The focus of this course is the continued development of the student's personal writing in the genre of poetry.
+1160V Creative Writing -Poetry The focus of this course is the continued development of the student's personal writing in the genre of poetry.
 Students will compose their own verse as well as read other poets and study varied poetic forms.
 Prerequisite: Minimum grade of C in English 9.
 May be used as partial fulfillment of the Vocational Education/Fine Arts graduation requirement.

-1161 Drama The aims of the course are to familiarize students with the process of creating dramatic art and to prepare the student actor for the stage.
+Open to grades 10-12. (.5 credit - meets for one semester) 1161 Drama The aims of the course are to familiarize students with the process of creating dramatic art and to prepare the student actor for the stage.
 Students concentrate on developing skills in vocal expression and projection, stage movement, improvisation, and character development.

-May be used as partial fulfillment of the Vocational Education/Fine Arts graduation requirement.

-1162 Public Speaking The primary concern of this course will be to assist students in developing their speaking abilities for both formal and informal occasions.
+May be used as partial fulfillment of the Vocational Education/Fine Arts graduation requirement. (.5 credit - meets for one semester) 1162 Public Speaking The primary concern of this course will be to assist students in developing their speaking abilities for both formal and informal occasions.
 Students will learn how to prepare and present a variety of types of speeches, including memorized, informative, and persuasive.
 In addition, students will engage in numerous activities that will increase their ability in oral communication.
 May be used as partial fulfillment of the Vocational Education/Fine Arts graduation requirement.
+Open to grades 10-12. (.5 credit - meets for one semester)

-JOURNALISM I and II (1150 and 1155), CREATIVE WRITING (1160, 1160F, and 1160V), DRAMA (1161), and PUBLIC SPEAKING (1162) QUALIFY AS PARTIAL FULFILLMENT OF THE TWO (2) CREDIT VOCATIONAL EDUCATION OR FINE ARTS GRADUATION REQUIREMENT.
+Journalistic Publications I and II (1150 and 1155), CREATIVE WRITING (1160, 1160F, and 1160V), DRAMA (1161), and PUBLIC SPEAKING (1162) QUALIFY AS PARTIAL FULFILLMENT OF THE TWO (2) CREDIT VOCATIONAL EDUCATION OR FINE ARTS GRADUATION REQUIREMENT.